-The Parish Office will be closed on Monday, January 18, 2021, in observance of the Martin Luther King, Jr. holiday.
+The Parish Office will be closed this Monday, April 19, for the holiday.

 With the holidays approaching, your donations are greatly needed.
 Canned goods and other non-perishable food items are needed.
 The following items are requested:

 •Macaroni & Cheese